maetyu-d/fabric/README.md

 - `3s`
 - `2m`

-This matters because your examples range from micro-timing to multi-minute modulation.

 ## Core Use Cases From Your Examples

-These examples define what the language should optimize for.
+These examples give an idea of what the language is optomised for:

 ## 1. Multi-Channel Stage Modulation